SentinalMax/Alexs-Archive/Theology/Debates/Alex O'Connor vs. Jonathan McLatchie.md

 ### Evolving a Genetic Code

 Here McLatchie presents the idea that mutation changes would be detrimental & would not allow for the evolution of genetic code.
-But he does not posit an alternative hypothesis instead he just criticizes this point just and moves on.
+But he does not posit an alternative hypothesis instead he just criticizes this point and moves on.

 ### [[Quick Debate Dictionary#^d63aab|Irreducible Complexity]]
 ^ada787